The ME/CFS Research Register: launch of a new overview of ME/CFS research

 How can you support the work of the ME/CFS Research Foundation?

 There is still a long way to go before diagnosis, care and treatment of ME/CFS patients will one day become a medical and social standard.
-We at the ME/CFS Research Foundation are focussing on biomedical research, which we see as the key element in solving these problems (more on this in our research finding strategy).
-To do this, we need extensive support from private donors - patients, relatives, families, friends, associations, schools, networks, companies, initiatives, event organisers and all supporters.
-And if you can't support us directly, maybe you can share our story and motivate others to help.
-Because only together is such a feat possible.
+We at the ME/CFS Research Foundation are focussing on biomedical research, which we see as the key element in solving these problems (more on this in our research funding strategy and in our half year report, which summarises our activities).
+To do this, we need extensive support from private donors – those affected, relatives, families, friends, associations, schools, networks, companies, initiatives, event organisers and all supporters.
+And if you are not able to provide direct support, you can share our story and motivate others to help.
+Because only together can such a feat be achieved.

 We fully translate donations and other support into scientifically excellent research, networking and ultimately visible successes, i.e. better ME/CFS diagnostics and therapies.
 We are happy to work together with other organisations and initiatives - please contact us!